The Real Housewives of Beverly Hills recap: 'Lights Out!'

 They walk around Japanese gardens, eating matcha ice cream and toting paper parasols as Erika praises Rinna for smashing the drama with Dorit.
 Rinna says that she doesn’t need or expect an apology from Dorit, she simply needs “to clean my side of the street so I can move forward.”
 Where is Lisa Rinna and what have you done with her, lady in a Lisa Rinna wig™?
 “WOMEN SUPPORTING WOMEN!” enthuses Rinna shortly before…

 Heading to lunch at a geisha house.
 Watching Erika dress for Tokyo fashion is a trippy delight, and knowing that she brought her entire glam squad with her to organize her clothes and pin her electric pink wig in place is the truest form of lifestyle envy I’ve had all season.
 Watching Mikey hang each piece of her clothing with the care and worship of some Missandei/Grey Worm hybrid, as I stared at the suitcases I still haven’t unpacked from Christmas brought me actual physical pain.
 It was only salved by Erika telling Rinna in the limo that her dress was, “McQueen from 15 years ago.”
+(Recap continues on next page)

 Why Erika wore this full ensemble for a quiet dinner surrounded by elderly Japanese women just trying to do their jobs, instead of to the fancy downtown dinner with Rinna’s daughters, I’m not sure.
 But there were other things to be distracted by at that dinner, like Delilah telling her mom that as a 12-year-old, she read her book, Rinnavation: Getting Your Best Life Ever, where one chapter, “literally teaches you how to give head.”
 Amelia adds, “Very precisely,” rolling her eyes.